 Results at the gym, the complete guide

-Working for something and not getting results in any activity is frustrating, and the gym is no exception.
+Working for something and not getting results, in whatever activity, is frustrating, and the gym is no exception.

 If you're not getting results in the gym, or you're not getting what you expected, something is missing, and it's probably not the weights to blame.